o3de/o3de.org/content/docs/userguide/building-component-mode.md

 ---
-description: ' You must build the editor so that your component with &CM; appears in &ALYlong;. '
+description: ' You must build the editor so that your component with Component Mode appears in Amazon Lumberyard. '
-title: 'Step 6: Building &CM;'
+title: 'Step 6: Building Component Mode'
 ---
 # Step 6: Building Component Mode {#building-component-mode}